serbargithub/StackOfVoid/README.md

 > StackResults_t StackOfVoid__Push (StackOfVoid_t* stack, StackItem_t pushedItem)

-Pushed an item to the stack.
+Push an item to the stack.

 **Return result:** enum with **STACK_RESULT__OK** or an error, in addition provides a callback with **STACK_RESULT__OVERFULL_ERROR**.